-In recent years, Dynamic Nuclear Polarization (DNP) has become a robust tool to boost the signal intensity of Nuclear Magnetic Resonance (NMR) experiments.
+In recent years, dynamic nuclear polarization (DNP) has become a robust tool to boost the signal intensity of nuclear magnetic resonance (NMR) experiments.
 The method has found widespread application in the areas of structural biology, imaging, and materials science.
-Besides increasing NMR sensitivity, DNP can be further used to obtain dynamic or spatial

-20 information about the system under study - information, which is often complementary to other methods (Ardenkjaer-Larsen, 2019, 2016; Corzilius, 2018; Griffin et al., 2019; Jaudzems et al., 2019; Kaminker, 2019; Liao et al., 2018; Maly et al., 2008; Plainchont et al., 2018; Rankin et al., 2019; Rosay et al., 2016).
+Besides increasing NMR sensitivity, DNP can be further used to obtain dynamic or spatial information about the system under study - information that is often complementary to other methods (Ardenkjaer-Larsen, 2019, 2016; Corzilius, 2018; Griffin et al., 2019; Jaudzems et al., 2019; Kaminker, 2019; Liao et al., 2018; Maly et al., 2008; Plainchont et al., 2018; Rankin et al., 2019; Rosay et al., 2016).

-Currently, the majority of DNP-NMR experiments are DNP-enhanced solid-state NMR (ssNMR) experiments often under Magic Angle Spinning (MAS) conditions.
-These experiments are typically performed at cryogenic temperatures

-25 (< 100 K) and commercial equipment is readily available (Rosay et al., 2016).
+Currently, the majority of DNP-NMR experiments are DNP-enhanced solid-state NMR (ssNMR) experiments often under magic angle spinning (MAS) conditions.
+These experiments are typically performed at cryogenic temperatures (< 100 K), and commercial equipment is readily available (Rosay et al., 2016).
 In contrast to solution-state DNP experiments, DNP-enhanced ssNMR experiments require less demanding instrumentation since the sample can be directly irradiated by the microwave radiation without the use of a resonator.
-Due to the large cooling power of the cold nitrogen gas used to spin the samples for MAS experiments the sample temperature can be kept low.
-Only minimal microwave induced sample heating is observed, because of the low dielectric losses of a frozen aqueous sample ( $tan(\delta) < 0.01$ ).
-(Nanni et al., 2011; Rosay et al., 2016)
+Due to the large cooling power of the cold nitrogen gas used to spin the samples for MAS experiments, the sample temperature can be kept low.
+Only minimal microwave-induced sample heating is observed because of the low dielectric losses of a frozen aqueous sample ($tan(\delta) < 0.01$) (Nanni et al., 2011; Rosay et al., 2016).

-For solution-state DNP experiments, the large dielectric losses of a liquid sample (e.g. water, see Figure 4 in (Neumann, 1985)) present a large challenge to high-field, solution-state DNP experiments.
+For solution-state DNP experiments, the large dielectric losses of a liquid sample (e.g., water; see Fig. 4 in Neumann, 1985) present a large challenge to high-field, solution-state DNP experiments.
 Particularly, in the case of aqueous samples, direct irradiating of the sample with microwave power results in excessive and often destructive sample heating.
-To avoid sample heating, a microwave resonator is required to separate the microwave induced electric fields, responsible for sample heating, from the microwave induced magnetic fields required to drive the DNP process (Poole, 1967).
+To avoid sample heating, a microwave resonator is required to separate the microwave-induced electric fields, responsible for sample heating, from the microwave-induced magnetic fields required to drive the DNP process (Poole, 1967).

-Many microwave resonator types and structures are known from Electron Paramagnetic Resonance (EPR) experiments.
+Many microwave resonator types and structures are known from electron paramagnetic resonance (EPR) experiments.
 However, since the overall dimensions of an EPR resonator scale with the wavelength of the required microwave radiation, resonators become physically very small at conventional NMR frequencies (Maly et al., 2008; Poole, 1967).
 For example, DNP at a proton Larmor frequency 400 MHz requires microwave radiation at 263 GHz, corresponding to a wavelength of < 1.4 mm.
-The resulting resonator geometries are difficult to fabricate and sample and resonator handling is very difficult.
+The resulting resonator geometries are difficult to fabricate and sample, and resonator handling is very difficult.